By Euro Weekly News Media • 18 November 2011 • 12:10

 ‘The Sale of Goods Act 1979’ gives consumers limited protection for up to six years after purchase – regardless of manufacturer warranties.

-It did make me laugh as here in
+It did make me laugh as here in Spain when something is faulty it’s an absolute nightmare to sort out.

 After 15 days the store basically doesn’t want to know and passes you onto the manufacturer or gives you the contact number for the service centre – and it’s up to you to resolve.